 It does not seem too complementary of God to say that he has a fluid, liquid mind.
+(Not water on the brain?
+I hope.)
 But such are the contradictory statements of L.D.S. doctrines.
 But again we are told that the Holy Spirit is an "impersonal energy or cosmic force."
 But a high ranking authority among L.D.S. disagrees with that position and says the Holy Spirit is a person.